Zeljka Whittaker BSc (Hons) Psych/Soc; PG Dip CBT

 - Motivational Work with Eating Disorders (STEPs, Bristol)

-- Introduction to Transactional Analysis - TA 101 (ITA, Cambridge)
+- Introduction to Transactional Analysis (ITA, Cambridge)

 - Introduction to Cognitive Analytical Therapy (Cwm Taf Health Board)